DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 #### Schema Inference

 Edelweiss Data can infer the schema based on some heuristics.
+Schema inference can only infer basic information like the data type.
+If you use schema inference, consider augmenting the returned schema (e.g. with richer descriptions for each column if you have them) and uploading it again (see the Schema Upload section below for details)

-To do this, we simply call the `Infer Schema` endpoint as follows
+To do this, we simply call the [/datasets/{datasetId}/in-progress/schema/infer](https://api.edelweissdata.com/docs/index.html#operations-In_Progress-inferSchemaOfInProgressDataset) endpoint as follows

 **Code:**